 - Begin construction – Estimated 2017

 - Estimated line in-service for customers – 2017 (sponsor driven)

 Since 2008, our company has worked with landowners, community members, agencies, tribes and local governments, and conducted engineering, environmental and cultural studies to select a preferred route for the line.
 This route was submitted to permitting agencies in late 2008, with county conditional use permits issued in early 2009 and a State of Oregon Certificate of Public Convenience and Necessity issued in late 2011.
 The company continues to work with federal agencies to complete those permitting activities and obtain federal rights of way.

-In 2009 we decided to move forward with only the 30-mile Wallula to McNary portion of this line based on requests for transmission service.
-We elected to delay development of the Wallula to Walla Walla portion of the line based on an evaluation of evolving regional transmission and resource plans and the cost-effectiveness of our transmission investments.
+In 2009, we decided to move forward with only the 30-mile Wallula to McNary portion of this line based on requests for transmission service.
+We have delayed development of the Wallula to Walla Walla portion of the line based on an evaluation of evolving regional transmission and resource plans and the cost-effectiveness of our transmission investments.

-Public involvement is an important part of our project, and we welcome it at all stages of transmission line development.
-Our company gathered input during public, group and individual meetings, and local agencies conducted public meetings and comment periods during their permitting processes.
+Public input is an important part of the project, and welcome at all stages of the transmission line development.
+Since 2008, our company has gathered input about the project through public, group and individual meetings, and local agencies conducted public meetings and comment periods during their permitting processes.
+We are continuing discussions with permitting agencies and working directly with landowners to discuss rights of way.
 We will continue to provide project materials and newsletters to landowners and other interested parties.

 To contact us about this project, please call toll free at 1-877-620-7678 or email ConstructionProjects@pacificorp.com.
-Please be sure to include the project name – "Walla Walla to McNary" – in your inquiry.
+Please be sure to include the project name – "Wallula to McNary" – in your inquiry.